wultra/wultra-docs/docs/blog/Introducing-Activation-Spawn/Activation-Spawn-API-Reference.md

 <!-- begin api POST /api/activation/code -->
 ### Get The Activation Code

 Fetches the activation code from the server.
-The service requires 2FA PowerAuth signature (`POSSESSION_KNOWLEDGE` or `POSSESSION_BIOMETRY`) and it uses activation scope payload encryption to protect the server call request and response from being intercepted.
+The service requires a 2FA PowerAuth signature (`POSSESSION_KNOWLEDGE` or `POSSESSION_BIOMETRY`), and it uses activation scope payload encryption to protect the server call request and response from being intercepted.

 <!-- begin box info -->
 This endpoint is published by the [Enrollment Server](https://github.com/wultra/enrollment-server) component, where it must be explicitly enabled.